Triple divide

 A triple divide or triple watershed is a point on Earth's surface where three drainage basins meet.
-A triple divide results from the intersection of two drainage divides.
+A triple divide results from the intersection of three drainage divides.
 Triple divides range from prominent mountain peaks to minor side peaks, down to simple slope changes on a ridge which are otherwise unremarkable.
 The elevation of a triple divide can be thousands of meters to barely above sea level.
 Triple divides are a common hydrographic feature of any terrain that has rivers, streams and/or lakes.

 Topographic triple divides do not necessarily respect the underground path of water.
 Thus, depending on the infiltration and the different geological layers, the hydrologic triple divide is often offset from the topographic triple divide.

 A hydrological apex is a triple divide whose waters flow into three different oceans.
 Depending on definition, Triple Divide Peak in the U.S. state of Montana, or Snow Dome in Canada are the only such places on Earth.